leeandher/sick-fits/notes/6 - Advanced UI and Code Quality.md

 })
 ```

-## Consumers
+## Apollo Consumers

+The whole `Provider` and `Consumer` setup can sometimes be confusing when you're working with more complicated project structures.
+Pretty much your `Provider` just sits above the rest of your application, allowing you at access the data it has attached to it wherever you would like to in your application, so long as you set up a `Consumer`.
+Often times, the way to go with setting up consumers is dependent on the API of the library that you're working with.
+In this scenario it's the **Apollo Client** for _GraphQL_.
+The preferred, cleaner way of doing things is by setting up HOCs or just using the Apollo Render-props components (such as `<Query />`, or `<Mutation />`).

 ## Debouncing Events

 Debouncing as a concept pretty easy to understand and thankfully easy to implement thanks to `lodash` but easy to miss.
 Often times when creating client side applications, you'll write some code to run on user input, but if this ever involves a data source it might cause some issues.
 Since React re-renders super fast if you implement something like a search bar, your autocomplete could end up pinging a server multiple times in super quick succession and you'll find yourself sending hundreds of request to a demo server, and might end up with crazy fines or a rate-limited server!

 To avoid this, there's a front-end concept known as **debouncing**, which just means, only send this event once for every preset amount of time.
 In the example above, you could implement a debounce catcher to only send the user's input value to the autocomplete API every 350 ms or something, and save yourself a headache.
 Here's an implementation with `lodash`:

 ```js
 import debounce from "lodash.debounce"